 This core indicator evaluates zooplankton community structure to determine whether it reflects good environmental status.
-As a rule, good status is achieved when large sized zooplankters occur abundantly in the plankton community.
-Due to strong environmental gradients, size distribution and total stock of the zooplankton corresponding to good status vary between the Baltic Sea sub-basins.
+As a rule, good status is achieved when large-bodied zooplankters are abundant in the plankton community.
+Due to strong environmental gradients and community variations, size distribution and total stock of the zooplankton corresponding to good status vary between the Baltic Sea sub-basins.

-Key message figure 1: Status assessment results based evaluation of the indicator 'zooplankton mean size and total stock'.
-The assessment is carried out using Scale 2 HELCOM assessment units (for more information see the https://example.com/helc
+Key message figure 1.
+Evaluation of the status assessment results for zooplankton indicator 'Mean size and total stock' (MSTS).
+The assessment is carried out using Scale 2 HELCOM assessment units (for more information see the HELCOM Monitoring and Assessment Strategy Annex 4.
+Click here to access interactive maps at the HELCOM Map and Data Service: Zooplankton mean size and total stock.

-The indicator-based status evaluation has been completed for the northern Baltic Sea, namely the Gulf of Bothnia, Gulf of Finland, Åland Sea, and Northern Baltic Proper.
+The indicator-based status evaluation has been completed for the northern Baltic Sea, namely the Gulf of Bothnia, Gulf of Finland, Åland Sea, and Western Gotland Basin, and for the Gdansk Basin in the southern Baltic Sea.
 For the other basins, work to establish the threshold values needed to carry out the evaluation is still in progress.

-Good status during the assessment period 2011-2105 was found in the Bothnian Bay and the Bothnian Sea.
-By contrast, in the Åland Sea, Gulf of Finland and Northern Baltic Proper, zooplankton mean size and/or total biomass have declined during the last decades, and MSTS does not reflect a good status during the assessment period of 2011-2015.
-This negative development results from both an increased contribution of small zooplankton species as a consequence of eutrophication and a decreased share of copepods as a consequence of higher predation by zooplanktivorous fish.
+Good status during the assessment period 2011-2016 was found in the Bothnian Bay, Bothnian Sea and Gdansk Basin.
+By contrast, in the Åland Sea, Gulf of Finland and Western Gotland Basin, zooplankton mean size and/or total biomass have declined during the last decades, and MSTS does not reflect a good status www.helcom.fi > Baltic Sea trends > Indicators during the assessment period 2011-2016.
+This negative development results from both an increased contribution of small zooplankton species, a probable consequence of eutrophication, and a decreased share of copepods, a probable consequence of increased predation by zooplanktivorous fish.
 It is also possible, albeit not verified, that altered environmental conditions (e.g. decreased salinity, increased temperature and deep water hypoxia) have contributed to these trends.
 The detected trends in the mean size and total stocks of zooplankton communities indicate that today's pelagic food web structure is not optimal for energy transfer from primary consumers (phytoplankton) to fish.

-The confidence of the indicator evaluation is moderate since the data used cover fairly long time periods for the sub-basins where the evaluation results are completed but also for the sub-basins where the final results are not yet available.
+The confidence of the indicator evaluation is moderate since the data used cover fairly long time periods for the sub-basins where the evaluation results are completed, but also for the sub-basins where these results are not yet available.